 There just isn’t enough rain in Washington during the summer to grow potatoes without irrigation.
 Many fields in Washington are irrigated using sprinkler systems called “center pivots.”
 These machines pivot around a center point, and can irrigate fields well over 100 acres in size.
 Electricity is used to drive motors on each pair of wheels.
 Complicated computerized control panels ensure an even water supply for all the plants in the field.

-Potatoes can be infected by many plant diseases.
+Many plant diseases can infect potatoes.
 To help minimize their loss to diseases, farmers usually grow potatoes in each field once in every four years.
 The three seasons between potato crops allow time for potato-infecting diseases to die out in that field.

 Prior to planting, growers determine how fertile the soil in their field is.
 They have the soil analyzed to determine how much nitrogen, phosphorous, and other essential plant nutrients it contains.
 Then the grower orders a fertilizer mix specially tailored to the needs of their particular field.
-This will allow him to grow a high-quality potato crop without wasting fertilizer (which costs him money).
+This will allow them to grow a high-quality potato crop without wasting fertilizer (which costs them money).

 Potatoes are grown from special potatoes called “seed potatoes” which are cut into pieces (sometimes left whole) and planted in the ground.
 These pieces of potato grow stems and roots from the “eyes.”
 Because they are able to feed off the energy in the seed piece, potato plants grow very fast right from the start.